 providing four scheduled social activities per week; and

-posting a monthly social/activity calendar at least one week in advance.
+posting a monthly social or recreational activity at least one week in advance.

-Personal care tasks must be provided, as identified in Section III, , Day Activity and Health Services Health Assessment/Individual Service Plan.
-A registered nurse must perform the medication administration assessment part of Form 3050.
+Personal care tasks must be provided, as identified on Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, or Form H6516, Community First Choice Assessment, identified on the service plan and approved by the MCO.
+A registered nurse (RN) must perform the medication administration assessment.

-The AL provider is responsible through its licensure requirements for providing the administration of medications, which is the direct administration of all medications, or the assistance with or supervision of medication.
+The assisted living (AL) provider is responsible through its licensure requirements for providing the administration of medications, which is the direct administration of all medications, or the assistance with or supervision of medication.
 This includes injections, if needed.
 Only a licensed nurse can give injections.
-The personal care facility may provide more services for the member than are identified on Form 3050, but not fewer services.
+The personal care facility may provide more services for the member than are identified in the service plan, but not fewer services.

 7221 Requirements Related to Assisted Living